WalkieCat/Prototype-One/README.md

 # Game-Prototype-One
-Mick's Final Project
-Still in development, unsure how big the game will be Please don't expect anything
+Final project for Mick's class, still in development